polkadot-developers/knowledgebase/tutorials/start-a-private-network/index.md

 ---
+lang: en
+slug: index
-title: "Start a Private Network"
+title: Start a Private Network
 ---

 In this tutorial we will learn and practice how to start a blockchain network with a validator/authority set of your choosing using Substrate.